openSUSE/openSUSE-git/git-native-packaging.md

 #### Incorrect branches

 A naive _git branch_ of the _factory_ branch would yield the correct tree but not the correct chain of commits.
-Such a setup must be detected by tooling and prevented.
+No information is lost way but history may look confusing and will be hard to visualize.
+So in order to keep a linear history that resembles pristine source patches such a setup must be detected by tooling and prevented.

 ![gitwrong](gitwrong.png)